Struggling with Acne? Here’s What you should know

-Acne, or acne vulgaris, varies in size, color, and level of pain.
+Acne, or acne vulgaris, varies in size, colour, and level of pain.
 There are several types of acne, which are:

 These are small bumps that remain under the skin and are closed by oil and dead skin.

 These are clear, open bumps on the skin’s surface.
-These dark-colored spots are filled with excessive oil and dead skin.
+These dark-coloured spots are filled with excessive oil and dead skin.

 These are small, pink bumps on the skin’s surface that become inflamed.